bartmcleod/VrmlParser/README.md

 # VRML Parser
-I started this project by building on top of my earlier improvements of the sequential parsing that Mr. Doob (The author of ThreeJs) had started.
+I started this project by building on top of my earlier improvements of the sequential parsing that Ricardo Cabello alias Mr.Doob (The author of ThreeJs) had started.
 Half way this project I have taken a different approach, by moving to the PEG.js parser, which is based on Expression Grammar.
-This is a modern approach to writing parsers.
-All you do is define a grammar (The VRML 97 specification rules, basically) and the parser will be generated for you, based on the grammar.
-You may then use the parsed node tree to create a ThreeJs file or in-memory ThreeJs world.
+An Expression Grammar offers a modern approach to writing parsers.
+All you do is define a grammar (The VRML 97 specification rules, basically) and the parser can be generated for you, based on the grammar.
+You may then use the parser to parse a VRML file and the resulting parsed node tree to create a ThreeJs file or in-memory ThreeJs world, to be rendered in a browser.

 The actual PEG.js grammar is in `vrml.pegjs`.